 Title 5, §1506 of the DCMR provides the notice requirements that must be given to an employee affected by a RIF.
 Section 1506.1 states that "an employee selected for separation shall be given specific written notice at least thirty (30) days prior to the effective date of the separation.
 The notice shall state specifically what action is taken, the effective date of the action, and other necessary information regarding the employee's status and appeal rights."
 Additionally, the D.C.
-Official Code § 1-624.08(e) which governs RIFs provides that an Agency shall (emphasis added) give an employee thirty (30) days notice after such employee has been selected for separation pursuant to a RIF (emphasis added).
+Official Code § 1-624.08(e) which governs RIFs provides that an Agency shall give an employee thirty (30) days notice after such employee has been selected for separation pursuant to a RIF (emphasis added).
 Here, Employee received his RIF notice on October 2, 2009, and the RIF effective date was November 2, 2009.
-The notice states that Employee's position is being abolished as a result of a RIF.
-The Notice also provides Employee with information about their appeal rights.
+The notice states that Employee's position was being abolished as a result of a RIF.
+The Notice also provided Employee with information about his appeal rights.
 It is therefore undisputed that Employee was given the required thirty (30) days written notice prior to the effective date of the RIF.

 In addition, OEA Rule 621.1 grants an AJ the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
 The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.
-18 This Office has held that, failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submission, 19 and/or failure to inform this Office of a change of address which results in correspondence being returned.
-Here, Employee was warned in the February 24, 2012, and March 27, 2012, Orders that failure to comply could result in sanctions, including dismissal.
-Employee did not provide a written response to either Order or submit a change of address.
+This Office has held that, failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submission.
+Here, Employee was warned in the February 17, 2012, and April 4, 2012, Orders that failure to comply could result in sanctions, including dismissal.
+Employee did not provide a written response to either Order.
 Both were required for a proper resolution of this matter on its merits.
-I conclude that, Employee's failure to prosecute his appeal is consistent with the language of OEA Rule 621.
-Employee violated this rule when he did not submit a required document after receiving notice in both the February 24, 2012, and March 27, 2012, Orders, and when he failed to update his address with this Office.
-Employee was notified of the specific repercussions of failing to submit the required documents.
+I conclude that, Employee's failure to prosecute his appeal is a violation of OEA Rule 621.
 Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office, and this represents another reason why Agency's action should be upheld.

-16See also American Fed'n of Gov't Employees, AFL-CIO v.
+&lt;sup>16See also American Fed'n of Gov't Employees, AFL-CIO v.
 Office of Pers.
 Mgmt., 821 F.2d 761, 765 (D.C.
 Cir.
 1987) (noting that the federal government has long employed the use of subjective performance evaluations to help make RIF decisions).
+See Anderson v.
+Liberty Lobby, Inc., 477 U.S. 242, 248 (1986) (stating that a material fact is one which

-17 See Anderson v.
+&lt;sup>17 See Anderson v.
 Liberty Lobby, Inc., 477 U.S. 242, 248 (1986) (stating that a material fact is one which might affect the outcome of the case under governing law).
-18 Id. at 621.3.